psychemedia/pentrich-uprising/pentrich-rising.md

 For three leaders — Jeremiah Brandreth, William Turner & Isaac Ludlam — they also received clemency of a sort, from the Prince Regent: their bodies would not be quartered.

-And so it was, just after midday, Friday November 7th, the three prisoners were paraded round the prison yard in Derby, where they were hung from the scaffold using the short drop method to ensure a slow, lingering death by stangulation.
+And so it was, just after midday, Friday November 7th, the three prisoners were paraded round the prison yard in Derby, where they were hung from the scaffold using the short drop method to ensure a slow, lingering death by strangulation.
 For half an hour they hung there, whereupon their bodies were taken down, one at a time, placed upon a block, and decaptitated with an axe.
 In turn, their heads were lifted up by the executiner and shown to the stunned, silent crowd: "Behold the head of the traitor".

 Later that afternoon, their bodies were dumped in an unmarked grave.